BachPhu/Obsidian-Notes/Presentations.md

 The closest model to this proposal idea that I could find is Khan Academy, they're famous for their mathematical teaching method.
 They are using most of these points, have show effective results and is widely use for e-learning.

+## General Solution
+A more general solution I have is to improve the communication more.
+Have clear planning and expectation when designing the online course.
+- Bullet 4: Have Live Sessions where students can ask questions they have about the course material
+- Bullet 5: I think it's worth it to invest in a good user interface as it can be easier to navigate and more interesting for students.
 # Justification and Feasibility
 The cost for an custom AI software depend on its complexity level.
 A low-level complexity AI software would cost around ...
 A medium complexity would be around ...
 And the maintenance cost is around...